Leon County Disaster Survival Guide

 Leon County officials can issue an order directing the evacuation of specific areas of the county deemed to be in danger.
 Prepare to leave 24 hours prior to the storm landfall in order to give yourself enough time to evacuate.
 Remember you may need to adjust your preparedness plans based on the latest health and safety guidelines from the CDC and your local officials.

 If a tropical storm is approaching or a hurricane is expected to cross Florida and pass over Leon County, the danger from storm surge may be lower.
 Emergency managers may recommend residents in mobile homes or flood prone areas evacuate to higher ground or sturdier shelter.

 The probability of storm surge is high and could be deadly for residents who don’t leave.
 It is illegal to stay in a home under a mandatory evacuation order.
 Residents living in mobile homes should plan to evacuate to a safer location during a mandatory order.

-Risk shelters may only have water, snacks, and a secure area for you to stay safe during a major storm.
+Risk shelters may only have water, snacks and a secure area for you to stay safe during a major storm.
 Shelters may be crowded and are not designed for comfort.
 If you evacuate to a risk shelter during a disaster, please bring the following items:

 All information is confidential and protected under Florida Statutes and must be updated on an annual basis.
 For further assistance, call Leon County Emergency Management at (850) 606-3700.

 Storm surge is the leading cause of death from hurricanes and is the reason hurricane evacuation orders are issued.
 The Apalachee Bay is one of the most storm surge prone areas in the Southeast.
 The coastal shape and shallow waters of the bay contribute to the high storm surge potential.
 These unique characteristics can, under extreme storm situations, push storm surge well inland.
 Areas of southern Leon County have been identified as storm surge evacuation zones.